 This is an extension of the healthy schools scheme and is aimed at preschool childcare provisions, including nurseries, playgroups, and flying start.
 It is designed to complement and enhance current frameworks that are already in place within Early Years settings, focusing on several health topic areas.

 For more information please contact:

-SallyAmos@monmouthshire.gov.uk (Healthy Schools Practitioner) AdeleJones@monmouthshire.gov.uk (Healthy Preschools Practitioner)
+AdeleJones@monmouthshire.gov.uk (Healthy Preschools Practitioner)